bloominstituteoftechnology/JS-Exercise-Functions-Arrays-Objects/README.md

 This challenge focuses on functions, objects and arrays.
 You'll convert "traditional" functions into functions that use the ES6 arrow syntax.
 You'll also manipulate objects and traverse arrays.

-__THE USE OF HIGHER ORDER ARRAY METHODS IS FORBIDDEN!__ These are array methods that take callbacks as arguments, like .map(), .filter(), .reduce(), .some(), .every() etc. You'll have to make do with good old loops!
+__THE USE OF HIGHER-ORDER ARRAY METHODS IS FORBIDDEN!__ These are array methods that take callbacks as arguments, like `map`, `filter`, `reduce`, `some`, `every` etc. You'll have to make do with good old loops!

 If you run into trouble while coding, fight the good fight for 20 minutes and then get on the help channel.
-Remember to formulate your help request in a professional manner - like you would at work - including error messages, screenshots, and any other pertinent information about the problem, as well as what kinds of things you attempted to solve it or get around it.
+Remember to __formulate your help request in a professional manner__ - like you would at work - including error messages, screenshots, and any other pertinent information about the problem, as well as what kinds of things you attempted to solve it.

 ##### Index